"Some people get an education without going to college. The rest get it after they get out."

 Science, technology, engineering and medicine are the fields that are in demand.
 1 in 10 jobs require a sub-bachelor degree (2 year degree).
 These jobs are paying $53,000/yr.
 15% of Google employees DO NOT have a college degree.
 They were self taught.

-By 2018, there will be 3 million skilled labor jobs needed.
+By the end of 2018, there were over 5 million skilled labor jobs needed.
 Those jobs include electricians, plumbers, mechanics, to name a few.

 Many companies will be looking for a certificate that states you have a particular skill instead of looking at a diploma from a college.
 This opens up many more choices for our students who might not be college material BUT who are career candidates.